SpintroniK/news.exadrums.com/content/article/debian-bullseye.md

 updatedAt: 2021-08-21 16:17:58
 ---

 Today, Debian 11 (Bullseye), has been officially released.
 This is a great news for *exadrums*, as this means it is now available in Debian.
-If you're using Debian (or Ubuntu, Raspberry Pi OS, and potentially some [other distros](https://repology.org/project/exadrums/packages)), you can install exadrums via `apt`, i.e.:
+If you're using Debian (or Ubuntu, Raspberry Pi OS, and some [other distros](https://repology.org/project/exadrums/packages)), you can install exadrums via `apt`, i.e.:

 ```bash
 sudo apt install exadrums